MR GARY NORTON

 Physical Sciences Educator

-Mr Palm has a total of 27 years of teaching experience and has experience teaching Physical Sciences, Natural Sciences and Mathematics.
+Mr Palm has a total of 28 years of teaching experience and has experience teaching Physical Sciences, Natural Sciences and Mathematics.
 Mr Palm completed a Higher Diploma in Education before moving on to obtaining a Bachelor of Science (Honours) from the University of the Witwatersrand.
-This is Mr Palm’s fourth year in the Sciences Department at Marist Brothers Linmeyer and he is currently teaching Grade 10 Physical Sciences, as well as the Physics component of Physical Sciences to Grades 11 and 12.
+This is Mr Palm’s fifth year in the Sciences Department at Marist Brothers Linmeyer and he is currently teaching the Physics component of Physical Sciences to Grades 10, 11 and 12.
 Mr Palm is particularly interested in using IT effectively in the classroom.
 He loves the Marist Ethos and believes this is an ethos much needed in an uncaring world.
 After class, Mr Palm is involved with Archery as an extramural activity.

 Up close and personal...